 Anyone who’s followed our blog over the years knows that Costa Rica ranks high on our “overrated” list.
 We spent a month there a few years back – in 2011 in fact, so it’s been 10 years.
 So I laughed when one of our readers commented to me on one of our Costa Rica posts: “Costa Rica?!
 That’s so 2004”.
 I laughed because the comment was bang on.
 Maybe we showed up in Costa Rica 7 years too late…

-We spent time in Orosi, Manuel Antonio, Uvita, Dominical, La Fortuna, and then Santa Teresa.
-Santa Teresa was in fact was the only place we really liked.
-But that’s mostly because of an incredible yoga retreat that we stayed at.
+We had spent 3 weeks in Costa Rica between Orosi, Manuel Antonio, Uvita, Dominical, La Fortuna, and then Santa Teresa.
+Santa Teresa was in fact was the only place we really enjoyed.
 Otherwise Costa Rica left us unenthused.

 So why do we think Costa Rica is Overrated?